11 Ways to Create Shade for Your Deck or Patio

 Patio Table Umbrella

-You can’t beat the simplicity of a patio table umbrella; prices start at around $25.
+You can’t beat the simplicity of a patio table umbrella.
 They’re designed to slip into a hole in the center of an outdoor table and down into a weighted base (often sold separately) for stability.
 You can upgrade to an umbrella equipped with solar-powered LED lights that turn on when the sun sets.
 And if you live in a windy area, look for an umbrella with venting, sometimes called a market umbrella.

 In need of a table for your patio?
 Take a weekend and build one that will accommodate an umbrella for added shade.